 After over two years of working remotely as a fashion and beauty writer, I'm confident I've cracked the work-from-home code.
 For instance, I know the importance of taking regular, short breaks away from my computer to keep me alert and productive all day long.
 I know that keeping coffee at hand is a basic cardinal rule.
 I also know that I must change out of my pajamas as soon as I'm out of bed each morning, even if I wake up early with time to spare or I'm having a meeting-less day.
 If I stay in my pajamas, I won't feel as energetic or as mentally sharp as I need to be in order to tackle the first influx of emails.

 I also know that the clothes I change into need to strike a very specific balance.
 My outfits can't be too comfortable.
-Wearing sweatpants day in and day out would get a little, er, dispiriting—not to mention boring.
+Wearing sweatpants day in and day out would get a little, er, dispiriting (not to mention boring).
 They can't be too stiff and corporate-feeling, either, because comfort is key.
 Keep scrolling to see the five things I never wear when I work from home (and what I wear instead).

-I Never Wear: Uncomfortable Heels Instead I Wear: Block Heels, Mules, and Flats
+Instead, I Wear: Block Heels, Mules, and Flats

 I've always been a big fan of Loeffler Randall's mule shoes and have become a big fan of the brand's other offerings, like these knotted slides.
 The mid-heel gives me a little height without that feeling of teetering and instability that can come from a tall, corporate-looking stiletto.

 If you haven't noticed yet, I have a thing for mules.
 This minimalist white-and-wood design gives me heart eyes.